93km | 1950m

 A mix of dense woodland and open moorland is in store for you on this gravel epic taking you through one of the most sparsely populated & beautiful areas of England,

-All three routes take you way off the beaten track into a glorious, remote part of the Moors.
+Both routes take you way off the beaten track into a glorious, remote part of the Moors.
 The gravel is excellent and smooth making this a perfect ride for anyone looking for a massive day on the bike.

 - Ride parts of the ancient Cleveland Way.

 - The route varies between stunning woodland & heather filled moors with huge views in all directions.

 - Start and finish at the beautiful Duncombe Park – the route involves about 10km of private gravel roads on the estate.

 30th May: GPX files and pre ride briefing video sent by email to each rider.

 2nd June – 7.45am: Ride village at Duncombe Park in Helmsley opens.
 Collecting your ride number takes approx 10 mins.

 2nd June – 8am to 9.30am: Ride start.
 We will give you a short ride briefing and set you off in small groups.